nulldef/ciesta/README.md

 user.age    # => 42
 ```

-### Advanced declaring fields
+### Advanced field declaration

 #### Types
-You can define a type of the field using `Ciesta::Types` namespace.
+You can define the type of a field using `Ciesta::Types` namespace.

 ```ruby
 field :age, type: Ciesta::Types::Coercible::Int